Breast pain after menopause can come in many forms

 Shingles is an outbreak of a painful rash on one side of the body caused by reactivation of the chicken pox virus (herpes zoster).
 Breast pain can occur if the rash affects a breast.

-Occasionally, pain arising from heart disease or inflammation of the heart muscle, gastroesophageal reflux disease (GERD), or inflammation of the tissues lining the lungs (pleuritis) may be felt as breast pain.
+Occasionally, pain arising from heart disease, gastroesophageal reflux disease (GERD), or inflammation of the tissues lining the lungs (pleuritis) may be felt as breast pain.

 How breast pain is evaluated